bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

 ## steps to reproduce
 * Prerequisites
   * Windows 10
- * node v12.18.0 x64 (or compatible)
+  * [Node.js](https://nodejs.org/en/download/) v12.18.0 x64 (or compatible)
   * An [Azure IoT Hub / device created and a device connection string](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) available to use to connect the app.
 * Create the app shell React-Native project
   * Follow the instructions on '[getting started with react native](https://reactnative.dev/docs/0.61/getting-started)' - make sure you use the 'React Native CLI Quickstart', not Expo which is default.
   * I chose to use TypeScript: `npx react-native init ReactNativeAndIot --template react-native-template-typescript`